gopherwood/recycle/README.md

     var box = new Box('big');

-To use a recycled `Box` or create a new instance if not are available, use the following:
+To use a recycled `Box` or create a new instance if none are available, use the following:

     var box = Box.setUp('big');